Harshithvh07/Predicting-Critical-Heat-Flux-Using-Machine-Learning/README.md

 ### Running the Project
 1. Place the dataset in the same directory as the script.
-2. Run `python heat_flux.ipyb` to execute the analysis.
+2. Run `python heat_flux.ipynb` to execute the analysis.
 3. Review the correlation heatmap, feature importance plots, and model results.

 ---